barstoolbluz/postgres-metabase/README.md

 ### 📂 Sample Data Loading

-The environment includes scripts to fetch and load sample data:
+Our environment includes scripts to fetch and load sample data:

 1. **Iowa Liquor Sales Dataset**:
    - Use the `fetch` command to download the Iowa liquor sales dataset